THE RESEARCH AND PLANNING WARRIOR

 We’re often taught that slow and steady wins the race.
 Cognitive Behavioral Therapy is based on the idea that small, incremental changes are the best way to create life-lasting change.
 But what if our biggest improvements actually happen in a lightning-strike moment?

 I’m always the person who comes up from behind.
 I tend to take more time studying and can be pretty meticulous, but as the finish line approaches I sail ahead.
 Now, I embrace this trait- I know that it’s actually those “unseen hours” of preparation that are setting me up for success.
 So how can you take advantage of the “unseen hours” that go on behind the scenes?

-THE NEVER QUIT WARRIOR
+THE CALM WARRIOR

 In LINGO, serial entrepreneur, business coach, and host of Creative Warriors podcast, Jeffrey Shaw reveals how to make your business irresistible to your ideal customers by speaking their Secret Language.